The Case for Villains.

 I have always been drawn to a good villain.

-Not the flat, mustache-twirling caricature, but the kind who pulls you in with charm, intrique, and humor.
-The kind of villain you fall for before you even realize you're in trouble.
-I want to know what shaped them, what they’ve lost, what they want — and why.
+Not the flat, mustache-twirling caricature, but the kind who pulls you in with charm and humor.
+The kind you fall for before you even realize you’re in trouble.
+I want to know what shaped them, what they’ve lost, what they want, and why.

-Good villains carry a distinctive, magnetic presence — and many of them are, frankly, unfairly beautiful.
-I am drawn to the complexity of villains, how someone can balance effortless charm with savage ruthlessness.
-Dracula embodies that tension: beauty and monstrosity, romance and horror — and that's why I gravitated to him for my debut novel.
-He is the ultimate villain, the perfect case study to pull apart, layer after layer, to discover what's hidden beneath.
+Good villains carry a distinctive, magnetic presence, and many of them are, frankly, unfairly beautiful.
+I’m fascinated by the contradiction of them: effortless charm balanced against savage ruthlessness, beauty against monstrosity, seduction against brutality.
+Dracula embodies that tension perfectly.
+That’s why I gravitated to him for my debut novel.
+He is the ultimate villain, the perfect case study to pull apart, layer by layer, to discover what’s hidden beneath.

-What draws me in, every time, are characters who are layered, contradictory, and unmistakably human — even when they are anything but human.
-I’m drawn to sympathetic villains because most villains don’t see themselves as villains.
+That is what I love most: characters who are complicated, even contradictory, and deeply human, even when they are anything but human.
+I’m drawn to sympathetic villains because most of them don’t see themselves as villains.
 Their motives make sense to them.
-Their choices follow a logic — sometimes a ruthless one — but a logic nonetheless.
-When you take the time to understand these characters, your perspectives shift, sometimes dramatically.
+Their choices follow a logic, sometimes a misguided or brutal one, but a logic nonetheless.
+When you take the time to understand these characters, your perspective can start to shift, sometimes dramatically.
+I like villains best when I can empathize with them, when I can see the validity in their logic or cause, and even better, when I agree with them.

 The devils we dare to love